fbpx

 A Lada parked in rural Armenia, seen on a Slow Cyclist journey

-I found an unexpectedly charming city in Yerevan, with a thriving dining and coffee culture.
-On my first night there I found myself dancing to traditional Armenian music in a local tavern.
-I knew then that it was a special place.
+I returned in April and fell in love, first with the capital Yerevan.
+On my first night I danced to traditional Armenian music in a local tavern.
+I knew then that it was a special place.”

-I found many monasteries and a land steeped in ancient Christianity.
+Out of Yerevan I found endless, beautiful monasteries and priests happy to while away hours chatting; this is a land steeped in ancient Christianity.

-I found that if I stand around for long enough in a village, sooner or later someone will invite me in for coffee.
-They will remember me when I return, and hug me like a long lost daughter, and might even start baking a cake for me while I’m still taking my shoes off at their door.
+I found that if I stand around looking lost, very soon someone will invite me in for coffee.
+They will remember me when I return weeks later, and hug me like a long lost daughter.
+They might even start baking a cake for me while I’m still taking my shoes off at their door.

-I found a vibrant and rejuvenated wine making scene.
-During soviet times Armenia became the brandy manufacturing centre of the union, and Georgia took wine.
-Armenia lost its 6000 year old wine making traditions.
-Once lost ancient vine varieties are now being discovered again.
+I found a vibrant and rejuvenated wine-making scene.
+During Soviet times Armenia became the brandy manufacturing centre of the union; Georgia took wine.
+Armenia lost its 6,000 year old wine-making tradition.
+Now, long-lost ancient grape varietals are being rediscovered.

-I found food.
-A lot of food.
-Particularly lavash, the flatbread inscribed on UNESCO’s List of the Intangible Cultural Heritage of Humanity.
+I found a food culture as rich and varied as any I’ve come across.
+At its heart is lavash, the flatbread inscribed on UNESCO’s List of the Intangible Cultural Heritage of Humanity.
 The knowledge and skills of preparing and consuming lavash have been passed down through families for generations.
 It’s more than just bread; it’s a fundamental part of Armenian ritual and identity.

-I found poets and writers and art that runs through generations of families.
+I found poets and writers, artists and musicians.
 For me, a culture still deeply connected to its traditional music and dance is something profound.
 In Armenia’s arts, I found symbols of identity, heritage, tradition, history, joy and sorrow – a way of expressing human connection.

-I found the duduk, an ancient instrument made from the wood of the apricot tree which bypasses the brain and goes straight to the heart.
+I found the duduk, an ancient instrument made from the wood of apricot trees, the sound from which bypasses the brain and goes straight to the heart.

 An Armenian monastery, visited by Slow Cyclists, against a backdrop of mountains and valleys